unfor19/nexus-ops/README.md

 All scripts are written in [Bash](https://www.gnu.org/software/bash/), and the [Nexus REST API](https://help.sonatype.com/repomanager3/rest-and-integration-api) calls are made with [curl](https://curl.se/).
 Check the [provision/entrypoint.sh](https://github.com/unfor19/nexus-ops/blob/master/provision/entrypoint.sh) to learn more about the provisioning process.

+## Goals

+- Hands-on experience with Nexus Repository Manager
+- Provision a ready-to-go Nexus Repository Manager container
+- Use Nexus Repository Manager as part of the CI/CD workflow

 ## Requirements

 - Hardware